jlengstorf/lengstorf.com/content/blog/2015-10-12_why-ideas-fail.md

 After a success *or* a failure, you're able to learn something:

 * "I made this!
 People like it, and now I'm working on a second version to incorporate their feedback."
 * "I made this.
-It didn't work out, but I think I know what went wrong, so now I'm working on something that will work better."
+It didn't work out, but I think I know what went wrong, so now I'm working on something better."

 But if we quit before The Slog is finished, our project is a sentence fragment: "I made this..."